Contractors affected by COVID-19 – is invoking force majeure the easier way to obtain relief and compensation?

 Unforeseeable shortages in the availability of personnel or Goods caused by epidemics or governmental actions”.

-Since this paragraph is appropriate to describe the COVID 19 and the main issues deriving therefrom, it should not be overlooked.
+Since this paragraph is appropriate to describe the COVID-19 and the main issues deriving therefrom, it should not be overlooked.
 Clause 8.4 should entitle the Contractor to raise a claim for an EoT pursuant to the conditions of 20.1 (Contractor’s Claims).Cost associated with COVID 19 could also be claimed at the same time under Clause 20.1.

 In order to secure its entitlement to relief and leave all options open, the Contractor may, in its notice of claim, refer to Clause 8.4 (d) together with Clause 20.1 as well as to Clause 19.1, considering the exceptional reach, length and magnitude of the event.
 Both procedures are different and the Contractor should then try to agree with the Engineer on the best way to proceed in order to avoid duplication of efforts.

-Each contract is unique and the impact of the COVID 19 outbreak will vary from one case to the next.
+Each contract is unique and the impact of the COVID-19 outbreak will vary from one case to the next.
 Having carefully considered their specific circumstances, some Contractors might say: Why take the difficult road of a Force Majeure claim when it is possible to take the easier path of a conventional claim?

 “for a provision that is so commonly found in construction and EPC contracts, it is surprising how differently it is treated in the various standard forms”